tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 being DNSSEC-validated MUST NOT use this metadata without otherwise fetching the record and its corresponding RRSIG record and locally verifying its contents.

+Clients relying on ECH should avoid sending anything on opportunistically created connections until verifying whether there is a preferred alternative service that supports ECH which they should use.

 # Appendix: Additional Examples {#examples}